carro-barro/js-project-accessibility/README.md

 - Instant Feedback – Display correct/incorrect answers without page reload.
 - Logical Focus Management – Ensure a clear tab order and focus indicators.

+All Grade G requirements plus the implementation of a minimum of 1 stretch goals:

+Stretch Goal Options:

+Implement modal with trapped focus and close on escape functionality Implement “Reduced motion support” and add toggle to turn it on or off Implement “High contrast mode” with toggle to turn it on and off Implement “Text customization” with settings to change font size and line height Implement loading indicators with ARIA attributes

 Structure
 Header & Navigation